hharryyf/codeforcepractice/README.md

 This is definitely not a hard problem, but it is something we might get wrong.
 The main WA point is 1 might be an isolation vertex. https://codeforces.com/problemset/problem/209/C

+315. Weird Advertisement (line sweep)
+This is a modification of the union of rectangle area. https://vjudge.net/problem/UVA-11983